axvr/raider.vim/README.md

 # Raider.vim

-A Vim theme inspired by the iconic [Tomb Raider][] video game franchise.
+A Vim colour scheme for archaeological escapades.

 **Note**: this theme is still in development and the colours may change significantly.